Our family was going along this path. Christie was with us and then all of a sudden she took a big U-turn. And it was her decision.

 She thought that she could talk to me and tell me the things that she was going to tell me that would make me think Scientology—I should abandon it.
 And that was what she wanted to accomplish—that’s what she was trying to do.
 It didn’t work.
 It actually backfired on her.
 It’s like, “No Christie, I’m sorry, this—this isn’t going to happen.
 I’m not going to leave Scientology because you—for whatever reasons you’re telling me that I should—after being in Scientology for decades, and having it change my life for the better throughout the entire time, I’m not going to abandon it because of what you say.
 Especially in the tone of voice you’re saying it and sort of the—just shrill screaming.
 You know, like, how can this be true, what you’re saying?”

 How could she think that I would be amenable to her, her way of thinking when her—just the way she was treating me was just degrading.

 She’s not the girl I raised.
 She’s not—she’s not the daughter that I knew.
-She’s a completely
+She’s a completely different person.

-	different person.
 She’s just not Christie, to me, she’s not Christie.

-	In fact, she abandoned her family.
-She turned her back on us, fully turned her back on
+She abandoned her family.
+She turned her back on us, fully turned her back on us.
+Completely.

-	us—completely.
 She knows what she’s doing.
 She absolutely knows what she’s doing.
-And she has only

-	herself to blame.
+And she has only herself to blame.